‘Smell ya later’ — Jarred Kelenic blasts a pair of homers in the Mariners intrasquad game

 In his fourth at-bat, facing Yohan Ramirez and his high-90s fastballs with little command or control, Kelenic drew a four-pitch walk.

 “Right now it’s feeling really, really good,” he said.
 “I feel like I’m on everything and seeing the ball well.
 But you know at the end of the day, baseball is a funny game.
 You go through days where you can’t hit a beach ball if they threw it up there.
-And then there’s some days where you know the ball looks as big as a beach ball, and you’re hitting everything.”
+And then there’s some days where the ball looks as big as a beach ball, and you’re hitting everything.”

 The power display comes from an intense offseason regimen of diet and weight lifting that was implemented during the shutdown.
 Kelenic arrived in spring training looking and feeling stronger.
 He arrived at summer camp looking ripped with about 10 to 15 pounds of muscle added to his frame.